-Slowly braising meatballs at a low temperature creates an amazingly moist meatball.
-This recipe for slow braised Italian Meatballs is outstanding, and has become a favorite in our household.
+Slowly braising meatballs at a low temperature creates an amazingly moist and flavorful meatball.
+This recipe for slow braised Italian Meatballs is outstanding, and has become a favorite for us.
 Not only does slowly braising create a moist meatball but the sauce that is created would make even Noona smile.

 Did everyone have a great Christmas?
 Hoping y’all were able to enjoy loved ones during this special time of the year.
 We spent a few days before Christmas with my family, with our big celebration on Christmas Eve.
 It was really nice to see everyone, and spend a little time together.
 Much too short, but greatly appreciated.

 My family lives in Northern Nevada, and they were blessed with a very white Christmas this year.
 While it is always fun to have a little snow to play around in, we spent Christmas day, in grueling traffic.
 Lots of snow.
 Lots of cars.
 When we started planning our holiday travels, I had a feeling this would happen, and the last thing I wanted was for us to get home on Christmas with nothing to eat.
 So, I planned ahead.